maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 II.
 Responsive Web Design<br>
 III.
 A Hybrid Approach

 We covered each method in detail and incorporated our work into our foundation code base, but with so many different approaches begs the question, which one do I use?
 Well, that depends.
-It depends on the project and needs.
+It depends on the project and it's needs.

 What is important is that you now have options for a mobile foundation that can handle a variety of needs, depending on which one you choose to employ.

-The goal of Section I of this book has been to set up a foundation for any application we build.
-The three major pillars of this validation are: our [foundation markup][Chapter 1], [foundation styles][Chapter 2], and with this chapter of our mobile foundation.
+"Mobile on Rails" is the last chapter of "Section I - Setting up a Foundation".
+The three pillars of this foundation are our [foundation markup][Chapter 1], [foundation styles][Chapter 2], and with this chapter our mobile foundation.

-We have a solid base to build on, and are ready to move onto Section II of this book beginning with Chapter 4, "[Information Architecting][Chapter 4]".
+We now have a solid base to build on, and are ready to move onto Section II of this book beginning with Chapter 4, "[Information Architecting][Chapter 4]".

 [Chapter 1]:            https://github.com/maxxiimo/the-front-end-manifesto/blob/master/foundation-markup.md